cepdnaclk/e18-4yp-Virtual-Patient-Simulator-for-Skill-Training-in-Dentistry/docs/README.md

 ## Methodology

-The existing web-based virtual patient simulator system was initially designed for a single user: **Student**, who interacted with the simulator through the student's view front end of the application.
-To enhance the simulator with **custom patient case creation**, a separate portal was developed for tutors.
-With this enhancement, the system now supports two main user roles: **Student** and **Tutor**.
+The existing web-based virtual patient simulator system was initially designed for a single user: Student, who interacted with the simulator through the student's view front end of the application.
+To enhance the simulator with custom patient case creation, a separate portal was developed for tutors.
+With this enhancement, the system now supports two main user roles: Student and Tutor.
 Usability tests were conducted with participants from both groups to evaluate the system’s overall effectiveness, ease of use, and user satisfaction.

 ---

 ### **System Architecture**

-The overall architecture of the Virtual Patient Simulator (VPS) is designed to ensure seamless interaction between the tutor and student interfaces, while efficiently managing the backend processes that support the system.
-The VPS system is composed of three main components: the **Tutor Interface**, **Student Interface**, and **Backend Infrastructure**.
+The overall architecture of the VPS is designed to ensure seamless interaction between the tutor and student interfaces, while efficiently managing the backend processes that support the system.
+The VPS system is composed of three main components: the Tutor Interface, Student Interface, and Backend Infrastructure.

 #### 1. **Tutor Interface**
-The **Tutor Interface** is built using **React** and allows tutors to create custom dental case scenarios, which include:
+The Tutor Interface is built using React and allows tutors to create custom dental case scenarios, which include:
 - **Patient history**
 - **Examination questions**
 - **Instructions**